collective/tutorial.todoapp/docs/chapter_1.rst

 Getting Started with Workflows
 ==============================

-So, workflows.
-What are they?
-They are a mechanizm to control the flow of a content item through various states through time.
+So what is a workflow?
+It is a mechanism to control the flow of a content item through various states in time.
 Most commonly, and by default in Plone, you deal with a `publication` workflow.
-For example: A writer writes up a News Item and submits it for reviewal.
+For example: A writer writes up a News Item and submits it for review.
 Then the in-house reviewing team goes through the text and publishes the News Item so it is public for the entire world to see.

-The Todo Item we added in the last section is marked as ``private`` because by default all new Plone content types are assigned a complex publication workflow called ``simple_publication_workflow``.
+The Todo Item we added in the last section is marked as ``private`` because by default all new Plone content items are assigned a workflow called ``simple_publication_workflow``.
 I know what you are thinking: simple publication whodie whatie grble gobble??!?!
 Just like before, let's bypass trying to explain what that means and just fix it.
 Relax, enjoy, and